rgambord/c99-doc/doc/sections/6/10/2/index.rst

 .. _9899_6.10.2p5:

+.. container:: snum

+   :ref:`5 <9899_6.10.2p5>`

-:ref:`5 <9899_6.10.2p5>` The implementation shall provide unique mappings for sequences consisting of one or more nondigits or digits (:ref:`6.4.2.1 <9899_6.4.2.1>`) followed by a period (.) and a single nondigit.
+The implementation shall provide unique mappings for sequences consisting of one or more nondigits or digits (:ref:`6.4.2.1 <9899_6.4.2.1>`) followed by a period (.) and a single nondigit.
 The first character shall not be a digit.
 The implementation may ignore distinctions of alphabetical case and restrict the mapping to eight significant characters before the period.

 .. _9899_6.10.2p6:

+.. container:: snum

+   :ref:`6 <9899_6.10.2p6>`

-:ref:`6 <9899_6.10.2p6>` A #include preprocessing directive may appear in a source file that has been read because of a #include directive in another file, up to an implementation-defined nesting limit (see :ref:`5.2.4.1 <9899_5.2.4.1>`).
+A `#include` preprocessing directive may appear in a source file that has been read because of a `#include` directive in another file, up to an implementation-defined nesting limit (see :ref:`5.2.4.1 <9899_5.2.4.1>`).

 .. _9899_6.10.2p7:

+.. container:: snum

+   :ref:`7 <9899_6.10.2p7>`

-:ref:`7 <9899_6.10.2p7>` EXAMPLE 1 The most common uses of #include preprocessing directives are as in the following:
+EXAMPLE 1 The most common uses of `#include` preprocessing directives are as in the following:

 ::